-The Company has the ability to sell and deliver its products anywhere in the world through its network of distributors, system integrators, fleet operators, engine conversion companies and directly to end-users.
+The Company has the ability to sell and deliver its products anywhere in the world through its network of distributors, system integrators, fleet operators and engine conversion companies.
 The Company's conversion technology has been used to convert heavy-duty diesel engines to operate on natural gas worldwide since 2001 and has been successfully adapted to work with many different engine designs and configurations.
 More than 5,000 engines have been converted worldwide utilizing the Omnitek technology.